microsoft/Microsoft-Defender-for-Identity/README.md

 # Microsoft-Defender-for-Identity

 This repository contains scripts, code examples and additional resources to improve customer experience with Microsoft Defender for Identity.
+If you have an issue with Microsoft Defender for Identity, please open a support ticket.
+For questions and feedback, please contact <mdifeedback@microsoft.com>

 ## Contributing